 But it’s not about the size of the group or their impact on US population statistics.

 The number of people who buy Ferraris every year might be small, yet everybody knows what a Ferrari is.
 The limited numbers do not change their value.
 It is the same for Nomad Capitalists, whether renunciation is a part of their plans or not.
 If you are reading this, you are already part of a small group of open-minded people who are willing to go where they’re treated best in order to receive more benefits and a better life.

 The group may be small, but its size says nothing about the value of adopting the mindset and lifestyle.

-There are plenty of rich folks in Malibu and New York who are happy to stay where they are at until they die, even if it costs them half their money.
+There are plenty of wealthy people in Malibu and New York who are happy to stay where they are their entire life, even if it costs them half their money.
 They content themselves with the idea that they are trying to change the system.
-Nomad Capitalists, on the other hand, are a smaller group of folks who prefer to go where the systems already work.
+On the other hand, Nomad Capitalists are a smaller group who prefer to go where the systems already work.

 And, for a smaller number of Nomad Capitalists, going where they’re treated best also means leaving behind the systems that are holding them back by choosing to renounce their US citizenship.

 For the millions of immigrants who come to the United States each year, it may be difficult to understand why someone would want to renounce a citizenship that they envy.
 The US is their end goal.
 But for a small group of individuals, that same citizenship has become a burden, stumbling block, or even a liability.

 The remarkable thing about the past few years is not that the numbers are small but that these numbers have been growing.
 Something obviously changed between 2009 and 2020 to send renunciation rates sky-high with no indication of slowing down.

 So, as more citizens jump ship, the question we have to ask is, “Why?”